-- Location of dumpster/truck – Anytime there is large, heavy equipment that has the possibility of leaving damage, document the condition of the space it’s placed.
+- Location of dumpster/truck – Anytime there is large, heavy equipment that has the possibility of leaving damage, make sure to document the condition of the space where the equipment is placed beforehand.

-- Photos of the job site when the crew arrives each day – documents the daily progress of the job and keeps your crew accountable for arriving on time.
+- Photos of the job site when the crew arrives each day – This will help to document daily progress and keep your crew accountable for arriving on time.

-- Multiple photos during and after each stage of production or repair – document how the job was done, prove no corners were cut and the job was done correctly.
+- Multiple photos during and after each stage of production or repair – These photos will document how the job was done, prove no corners were cut, and the job was done correctly.

 - Photos to prove specifications/regulations are being followed – If the job has any specific requirements, such as those defined by an architect, take photos to prove that the requirements were met.

-- Job site at the end of each day – shows the progress and condition of the job site.
-Holds your crew accountable for leaving a clean job site.
+- Job site at the end of each day – These photos will show the progress and condition of the job site and hold your crew accountable for leaving a clean job site.

 The list of photos that you’ll need to take after you complete a job is similar to the list that a salesperson needs to take before the job begins.
 These photos will be useful for two primary reasons.
 First, they serve as documentation for how you left the job site in case something gets damaged afterward.
 Second, they’ll be your “after” photos to help you show off your work in your marketing efforts.

-Types of Photos you need to take at the completion of a job:
+Types of photos to take at the completion of a job:

-- Fascia, drip-edge, gutters, etc. – Document that all elements were left in good condition and shows customers what you did and didn’t replace.
+- Fascia, drip-edge, gutters, etc. – Document that all elements were left in good condition and show customers what you did and didn’t replace.

-- Each section of the roof from on top of the roof – these photos are great for marketing and showing off your craftsmanship.
+- Each section of the roof from on top of the roof – These photos are great for marketing and showcasing your craftsmanship.

-- All penetrations and flashing – document your quality of work and it helps you deal with roof leak complaints down the road.
+- All penetrations and flashing – By documenting your quality of work, and it will help you deal with roof leak complaints down the road.

-- Location where the dumpster/truck was parked after it has been removed– helps you prove there was no concrete damage.
+- Location where the dumpster/truck was parked after it has been removed – Doing this will help easily prove there was no concrete damage.

-- Driveway– helping you prove the condition of the concrete at the end of the job.
+- Driveway – Document the condition of the concrete at the end of the job.

 How CompanyCam Helps Crews Take and Manage Your Photos

-CompanyCam (which integrates with JobNimbus and is a roofing app as well) was specifically designed to help companies like yours take and manage photos extremely easily.
-Our app helps with three of the four fundamentals we mentioned above: storage, organization, and communication.
+CompanyCam (which integrates with JobNimbus and is also roofing app) was specifically designed to help companies like yours take and manage photos extremely easily.
+Our job management software helps with three of the four fundamentals we mentioned above: storage, organization, and communication.

 CompanyCam offers unlimited cloud storage to all of our customers.
-This means you never have to worry about running out of space or paying to upgrade for more room.
+With that, you never have to worry about running out of space or paying to upgrade for more.
 But we don’t stop there.
-We also handle the photo uploading automatically so nobody has to worry about sending photos anywhere or spending a bunch of time manually uploading all your pictures from the day.
+We also handle the photo uploading automatically.
+That way, you don’t have to worry about sending photos anywhere or spending time manually uploading them.